The Fall/Winter 2013 issue, Backstreets #91

 Advertising in Backstreets Magazine

 is accepting advertising.

 Backstreets has a loyal readership nationwide (all 50 states) and internationally (more than 40 countries).
-Most readers are subscribers, but the magazine also has broad distribution by Ingram and IPD, from large book and record chains to mom and pop record stores.
+Most readers are subscribers, but the magazine also has broad distribution by Ingram, Ubquity, Armadillo and others, from large book and record chains to mom and pop record stores.

 We offer quarter-page, half-page, and full-page ads, all in four-color.
 Rates start at $400 for a quarter-page ad (with multiple placement discounts available).

 - fax a request including your snail-mail address to (919) 968-9622

 a request including your snail-mail address to email@example.com,

 - or contact Chris Phillips at (919) 968-9466.

 Our classifieds run in the back of each issue, with three sections: PERSONALS,